hanneya449/hanneya449/README.md

 Hello!
 I had been working in tech company for 3 years++.

-  - Daily basis mostly in backend with Go-Lang and server administration, i only use typescript for my Frontend projects.
+  - Daily basis mostly in backend with Go-Lang and server administration ( Linux ).
+  - Only use Typescript for my Frontend projects.

 <h2>Daily Basis ( hover for names )</h2>
 <h3>Languages</h3>